ONLINE HELP

 In both cases, the read operation on the socket waits to receive the end tag.

-• With the SocketEndTagBuffer constant: If elements are received after the end marker, the received string is read until the end marker is reached, the remaining part is stored and carried over into the next read operation.
+• With the constant SocketMarqueurFinBuffer If elements are received after the end marker, the received string is read up to the end marker, the excess is retained and carried over to the next reading.
 This allows you to perform partial read operations.
 This mode simplifies the process of some standard protocols on Internet.

-For example: when connecting to a news server (NNTP protocol), the protocol indicates that the end tag can be "<CRLF>" or "<CRLF>.<CRLF>".
-With the "buffered" mode, you can read the first line, and wait for the second tag only if one is expected.
+For example: when connecting to a news server (NNTP protocol), the protocol indicates that the end marker can be "<CRLF>"or ".<CRLF>.<CRLF>".
+In buffered mode, it's possible to read the first line, and only wait for the second marker if one is required.

 Message with end tag